 In addition to the second semi-annual gift cards as noted above, the company will do an end of year drawing picking 25 field employees to award each an additional $250 Visa gift card ($6,250) in January.

 The purpose of the Safety Award Program is to help maintain a high awareness by field personnel for safety on the job, on the highway and in the fabrication shops with recognition rewards of up to $26,250.

 Herman Goldner Co., Inc. Foremen inspect their work sites daily.
 The Company uses a safety engineer to periodically perform comprehensive inspections that include site conditions and work practices, job safety planning, site safety management, and employee training.
 These inspection reports are distributed to the management team and reviewed during the monthly safety committee meetings to ensure safe conditions are maintained in all Herman Goldner Co., Inc. operations.

 Job Safety Planning

 Safety and health is included in construction focus meetings, project turnover meetings, and project bid proposals to eliminate or mitigate hazards associated with Herman Goldner Co., Inc. work.
 Site-specific safety plans are prepared for certain operations as needed.
 Examples of where site-specific safety plans may be prepared include critical crane lifts, fall protection plans, confined space entry, and hot work operations.

 Analysis of Safety Performance

-The Herman Goldner Company prepares monthly and annual analyses of incidents, injuries and SOS reports that are reviewed by management and the safety committee.
+Herman Goldner Co., Inc. prepares monthly and annual analyses of incidents, injuries and SOS reports that are reviewed by management and the safety committee.
 The purpose of this analysis is to identify any area of concern before an injury results and to recognize employee performance.
-The Herman Goldner Company's mandatory policy of wearing of safety glasses on company lanyards is an example of a safety program that resulted from an analysis of incidents.
+Herman Goldner Co., Inc.'s mandatory policy of wearing of safety glasses on company lanyards is an example of a safety program that resulted from an analysis of incidents.